majapersson/infinite-world/README.md

 - [x] Generate random z values to create hills
 - [x] Look up and implement Perlin/Simplex noise
 - [x] Return z value to player
-- [ ] Randomize x and y values as well, to avoid grid feeling
+- [x] Randomize x and y values as well, to avoid grid feeling
-- [ ] Generate environment (flowers, trees, ponds)
+- [x] Generate environment (flowers, trees, ponds)
-  - [ ] Randomize rotation, height and models of flowers and trees
+  - [x] Randomize rotation, height and models of flowers and trees
+  - [x] Add content not only to vertices
+  - [ ] Create flower patch models, to cut down on rendering
+  - [ ] Don't add stuff on top of each other
 - [ ] Look into how to add vertices to existing geometry, or shift geometry to new terrain

 #### Player